andrenakazato/front-end-recruitment-test-1/README.md

 ---

 ### Task 1
 Add [this repo](https://github.com/SnowdogApps/front-end-recruitment-test-submodule) as submodule at `/submodule` folder, then run gulp task `submodule` to add symlink.
+(If in Windows, run terminal in admin mode)

 [Here](http://localhost:3000/submodule.html) you should see a beautiful page with slices of fried bacon.